Portrait from the 1951-52 Missouri Blue Book.

 In November 1948 Morris won election as Missouri State Treasurer, entering into office in January 1949.
 This was the first of three nonconsecutive terms in that post, and at the expiration of his first term in 1953, he returned to his earlier banking interests.
 In 1957 he was returned to the office of treasurer, serving until 1961.
 Four years later he was elected for the third and final time and served until 1969.
 Interestingly, Morris is the only Missouri State Treasurer to have served three terms in office.

 Mount Etna Morris died at the age of 87 on July 8, 1988, following a fall at a nursing facility where he had been a resident.
 He was subsequently buried in the Riverview Cemetery in Jefferson City, Missouri.
-He was survived by his second wife Margery, who died June 19, 2008 at age 85.
+He was survived by his second wife Margery, who died June 19, 2008, aged 85.

 Morris during his later years.